funcnroll/repnote/README.md

 # 🏋️ RepNote

-## **RepNote** is a minimalist training log and performance dashboard, built with a strong focus on **data visualization**.
+## RepNote is a minimalist training log and performance dashboard, built with a strong focus on **data visualization** and **smooth UX**.
 It simulates a mobile-style interface directly in the browser, allowing users to log workouts and instantly see trends in **strength, volume, and consistency**.

 🔗 **[Live Demo](https://repnotedemo.funcnroll.dev)**
 ---